obto-inc/docs/source/index.html.md

 title: OBTO API Reference

 language_tabs: # must be one of https://git.io/vQNgJ
-  - Nodejs
+  - javascript: NodeJs
-  - Python
+  - python: Python
-  - Java
+  - java: Java

 toc_footers:
   - <a href='https://sofos.obto.co'>Sign Up for a Developer Key</a>